VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+binarydoc/matfid.m.md

   See also: FSEEK, FILEOBJ/FSEEK, FTELL

-Help for ndi.database.implementations.binarydoc.matfid/frewind is inherited from superclass VLT.FILE.FILEOBJ
+Help for ndi.database.implementations.binarydoc.matfid/frewind is inherited from superclass vlt.file.fileobj
 ```

 ---